What Kind of Renters Insurance Policy to Buy

 Taking a high renters insurance deductible may mean you get nothing

-Lastly, all renters policies I’ve ever sold come with a minimum of $100,000 and can generally be increased to $500,000 which not only is protection for your landlord but you.
+Lastly, all renters policies we've ever sold come with a minimum of $100,000 and can generally be increased to $500,000 which not only is protection for your landlord but you.

 What Renters Insurance Covers

-Generally renters insurance companies sell policies that provide coverage for your personal belongings including clothes, furniture, small appliance, electronic and a small amount of jewelry.
+1. Your personal belongings, including clothes, furniture, small appliance, electronic and a small amount of jewelry.
 If you have hobbies or collections of valuable items you will want to get a rider or schedule those items separately as they will not be covered under a normal policy.